jig/docker-golang-devel/readme.md

 Run
 ---

-This is works when the container resides in your same workstation (docker client and server are on the same system).
+The container must reside in your workstation (so docker client and server are on the same host).

 You need to run it in a system with XWindows (XWindows Server).

-To run it, first allow root user to access your display with:
+First allow root to access your display with:

     xhost + SI:localuser:root

-you need to do this because now root, that runs docker daemon, must be able to access your XWindows session.
+you need to do this because root runs docker daemon, and docker (this container) must be able to access your XWindows session.

 Now you can launch the Go IDE, LiteIDE.
-You must share your DISPLAY environment variable (usually ":0", "unix:0.0", etc.), and share the X11 unix socket, and your source directory.
-You do that with this single line (first change /<user-home-dir>/go with the absolute path of your src parent directory.
-This is the value of GOPATH env var if you had installed Go in your workstation (host)):
+You must share your DISPLAY environment variable (usually `:0`, `unix:0.0`, etc.), and share the X11 unix socket, and your source directory.
+You do that with the single line below (change `/<user-home-dir>/go` with the absolute path of your src parent directory.
+This is the value of `GOPATH` env var if you had installed Go in your workstation (host)):

-    docker run -e "DISPLAY=$DISPLAY" -v="/tmp/.X11-unix:/tmp/.X11-unix:rw" -v "/<user-home-dir>/go:/go:rw" -ti jordi/golang
+    docker run -e "DISPLAY=$DISPLAY" -v="/tmp/.X11-unix:/tmp/.X11-unix:rw" -v="/<user-home-dir>/go:/go:rw" jordi/golang

 If you edit and save your source files, they will remain on your host after the container has been stopped or killed.